ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 ```
 {% include image.html url="/img/post-assets/2020-11-29-running-ubuntu-on-rpi/hostname.png" description="Change the Hostname" %}

-## Adding SSH Key for Authentication
+## Adding your SSH Key for Authentication

 Add your computer’s SSH key to the host to avoid having to enter a password when you connect with SSH.